0x58B-group/arduino-os/README.md

 HC-SR04	Trig pin on D6<br>
 	Echo pin on D7<br>
 Rotate sensor on A0<br>
-IIC LCD1602 on IIC pins, addr=0x27(default), you can change in the source code.
+IIC LCD1602 on IIC pins, addr=0x27 (by default), you can change in the source code.

 # Current functions
 1. Voltage meter(below 5V)<br>